dokku/dokku/docs/processes/one-off-tasks.md

 > New as of 0.25.0

 Finally, a container can be run in "detached" mode via the `run:detached` Dokku command.
 Running a process in detached mode will immediately return a `CONTAINER_ID`.
-It is up to the user to then further manage this container in whatever manner they see fit, as Dokku will *not* automatically terminate the container.
+Detached containers are run without a tty and are also removed at the end of process execution.

 ```shell
 dokku run:detached node-js-app ls -lah